 Not every article you write will do this.
-Some topics don’t lend themselves to reader curiosity or interest.
+Some topics don’t lend themselves to reader’s curiosity or interest.

 But if you check the articles on your site that attract the most interest and feedback, you can perhaps re-write some of your other existing articles.

-You don’t want people to write a book about your posts, but if you can get comments that are between 100 and 150 words, they will help you enormously.
+You don’t want people to write a book about your posts.
+But if you can get comments between 100 and 150 words, they will help you enormously.